webdevelopers-eu/hashbang/README.md

 ## Advanced Configuration

-If you want to use '#' insead of '#!' then run the code `window.hashbangSeparator="#";` before you include hashbang script.
+If you want to use '#' instead of '#!' then run the code `window.hashbangSeparator="#";` before you include hashbang script.

 ## Tools

-Two usefull functions are provided for creation and parsing of hashbang hashes:
+Two useful functions are provided for creation and parsing of hashbang hashes:

 *   `window.hashbangParse(hash):object`
 *   `window.hashbangSerialize(object):hash`